Hospice Care Providers

 Frequently Asked Questions

-What services do hospice care providers in Alabama offer?
+What are the licensing requirements for hospice care providers in Alabama?

-Are there hospice care options for veterans in Alabama?
+Are hospice care services covered by Medicaid in Alabama?

-How do I file a complaint against a hospice provider in Alabama?
+How can I file a complaint about a hospice care provider in Alabama?

 Sources